ztqsteve/Tap-News/README.md

 The news topic classification is implemented by Convolutional Neutral Nework(CNN) in TensorFlow and deployed online using the offline trained model.
 Manually label the news with 17 classes: `Colleges & Schools`, `Environmental`, `World`, `Entertainment`, `Media`, `Politics & Government`, `Regional News`, `Religion`, `Sports`, `Technology`, `Traffic`, `Weather`, `Economic & Corp`, `Advertisements`, `Crime`, `Magazine`, `Other`.

 ### News Recommendation
 I built a click log processor to implement a time decay model.
-If a news topic is clicked, the probability p=(1-alpha)p + alpha
+If a news topic is clicked, p = (1-α)p + α, if not, p = (1-α)p, Where p is the selection probability, and α is the degree of weight decrease.
+The result of this is that the nth most recent selection will have a weight of (1-α)^n.
+Using a coefficient value of 0.05 as an example, the 10th most recent selection would only have half the weight of the most recent.
+Increasing α would bias towards more recent results more.